frameshft/vuepress-netlify/docs/README.md

   details: Easily upload images to your repo with an uploader
 - title: Powerful Deployments
   details: Leverage the power of netlify and VuePress to deploy statically
-footer: MIT Licensed | Copyright © 2018-present Andre Liem (www.vuejsradar.com)
+footer: Copyright © 2019 currentb2b
-title: FRONT PAGE
+title: shipDocs home page
 ---